Illinois Pay Transparency. Single-State Compliance.

 Tom Brennan, the CFO, has run the numbers.

-Brennan "If we update every pay band to current market and level up everyone who's below the new minimum, that's $2.1 million annually.
-That's 1.8% of revenue."
+Brennan "Full band update plus levelling everyone below the new minimum: $2.1 million annually.
+1.8% of revenue."

-"I know which number the board will prefer.
-And I'm guessing you're about to tell me why the smaller number is actually the more expensive one."
+"I know which number the board prefers.
+Tell me why the smaller one is actually more expensive."

 Brennan Long pause.
-"How many more Laurens are there?"
+"How many more Laurens?"

 You "I don't know yet.
 That's the problem."

-He looks at the spreadsheet again.
 "Present your options at the leadership meeting tomorrow."

 Brennan wants targeted fixes. $280K.
 Your General Counsel just told you a class action attorney has been advertising on LinkedIn, tagging Lakeshore Diagnostics employees in posts about Illinois pay equity rights.
 Three more employees have filed HB 3129 pay scale requests this week.